Producers and Consumers

 Playing with Offsets

-A Producer always produces content at the end of a topic, meanwhile, a consumer can consume from any offset.
+A producer always produces content at the end of a topic, meanwhile, a consumer can consume from any offset.

 Still on terminal 1, stop the kcat